Azure-Samples/qdrant-azure/README.md

     -v $(pwd)/path/to/custom_config.yaml:/qdrant/config/production.yaml \
     qdrant/qdrant
 ```
-You can overwrite values by creating and adding new records to a file ./config/production.yaml.
-An example of the production.yaml file located in the Local-Docker directory.
-Please review the [Qdrant documentation](https://qdrant.tech/documentation/install/#configuration) to learn more information on configuration options.
+You can overwrite values by creating and adding new records to a file `./config/production.yaml`.
+An example of the production.yaml file located in the `Local-Docker-Deployment` directory.
+Please review the [Qdrant documentation](https://qdrant.tech/documentation/install/#configuration) to learn more information on configuration options for **Qdrant**.

 ## Resources